 I learned to make this fondue when I was a teenager.
 My father-in-law's friends made it when we would visit and I loved the whole environment it created: friends sitting around a pot of cheese and wine talking and enjoying a good bottle of wine.
 What could be better on a cold evening.

 Tips: A good cheese fondue pot is made out of ceramic and has a nice big handle that doesn't get hot.
 The stand should be able to hold a small Sterno container.
-I have always found great sets at the thrift shops.
-Great finds.
+I have always found great sets at the thrift shops, as well as the fondue forks.
+Don't pay top dollar for them.

 2 - 2 1/2 cups Swiss Emmental cheese (or regular Swiss cheese in a pinch), shredded

-2 - 2 1/2 cups Gruyere cheese (in a pinch I have used Monterrey Jack), shredded
+2 - 2 1/2 cups Gruyere cheese (in a pinch I use Monterrey Jack), shredded

 1 clove garlic